 - Raise wages for caregivers and early childhood teachers.
 As part of the federal state-partnership, Senator Klobuchar will require caregivers and early childhood teachers to be paid a living wage that is comparable to what elementary school teachers with similar credentials earn.

 - Increase the availability of child care through competitive grants to states to support the training and retention of childcare workers and to building, renovating, or expand child care facilities in areas with child care shortages.
 The grants will include incentives to provide child care during nontraditional work hours and to allow childcare workers to obtain portable, stackable credentials to advance their careers.

 - Strengthen Head Start and Early Head Start through grants to provide full-day and year-round programming.

 - Increase resources to meet for vulnerable children to meet their special needs, including homeless children, children in foster care and children with disabilities.

 - Protect pregnant workers by requiring employers to provide reasonable accommodations in consultation with pregnant workers and prohibiting employers from retaliating against workers who ask for accommodations.

 - Provide immediate incentives for employers to adopt paid family leave and child care benefits.
-During her first 100 days as President, Senator Klobuchar will updated federal contract guidelines to reward federal contractors by providing additional points during the contract bidding process if contractors offer paid family leave to their employees or child care benefits.
+During her first 100 days as President, Senator Klobuchar will update federal contract guidelines to reward federal contractors by providing additional points during the contract bidding process if contractors offer paid family leave to their employees or child care benefits.

-To pay for these investments, Senator Klobochar will increase the corporate tax rate one additional point to 28 percent, close loopholes that encourage U.S. companies to move jobs and operations overseas, and reverse the corporate giveaways in the 2017 Republican tax bill.
+To pay for these investments, Senator Klobuchar will increase the corporate tax rate one additional point to 28 percent, close loopholes that encourage U.S. companies to move jobs and operations overseas, and reverse the corporate giveaways in the 2017 Republican tax bill.